Security

 - Canvas detects that no active session exists and initiates the login flow.

-/authorizeendpoint to begin the OAuth2 authorization code flow. - If SSO is selected, Dex redirects the browser to the external Identity Provider (IdP).
-If email/password is selected, Dex handles authentication directly and skips to Step 6.
+/auth/<connector>endpoint to begin the OAuth2 authorization code flow.
+If local email/password authentication is selected, the flow skips to step 9. - Dex redirects the browser to the external Identity Provider (IdP).

-- If an external IdP is used, the IdP login page is loaded in the browser.
+- The IdP login page loads in the browser.
 The user enters their credentials, which are sent directly from the browser to the IdP.
-Upon successful authentication, the IdP redirects the browser back to Dex with an IdP authorization code (ABC).
+After successful authentication, the IdP redirects the browser back to Dex with an IdP authorization code.

-- Dex exchanges the IdP authorization code (ABC) with the IdP’s token endpoint and receives IdP tokens.
-Dex then generates its own authorization code for the Canvas client.
+- Dex exchanges the IdP authorization code with the IdP token endpoint and receives IdP tokens.
+Dex then generates an authorization code for the Canvas client.

-- Dex redirects the browser back to the PaletteAI callback endpoint with a Dex authorization code (XYZ).
+- Dex redirects the browser back to the PaletteAI callback endpoint with a Dex authorization code.

-- The Canvas backend exchanges the Dex authorization code (XYZ) with Dex’s
+- The Canvas backend exchanges the Dex authorization code with Dex's

 - For subsequent requests, Canvas includes the user’s JWT in the